rewitt94/CV/README.md

 ## Coding

-Please redirect to my website for everything related to code: http://ricky.hewitt.tech/
+## Redirect to my website for everything related to code: http://ricky.hewitt.tech/

 ```
 As it is a React app I cannot link individual pages so here's a quick index: